percona/percona-monitoring-plugins/docs/cacti/mysql-templates.rst

 ``SHOW MASTER LOGS``
    This query is used to count up the size of binary logs.
 It requires the SUPER privilege.
 If disabled in the ``$chk_options`` array, then part of the MySQL Binary/Relay logs graph will be empty.
 ``SHOW PROCESSLIST``
    This query requires the PROCESS privilege to generate the MySQL Processlist graph.
 You can disable this query by editing the ``$chk_options`` array in the configuration.
+If you don't grant this privilege Cacti will graph only its own process states.
 ``SHOW /*!50000 ENGINE*/ INNODB STATUS``
    This query requires the SUPER privilege in MySQL 5.1.23 and older versions.
 It is required for all of the InnoDB graphs.
 You can disable this query by editing the ``$chk_options`` array in the configuration.
 In MySQL 5.1.24 and greater, the required privilege is PROCESS, not SUPER.